-"Nothing good can come by losing our faith.
-We must not fall for illusions but keep our feet on the ground, as ugly as it is, with its mud, holes and stones.
+"Nothing good can come from losing our faith.
+We must not fall for illusions, but keep our feet on this ground, with its mud, holes and stones.

-Liut.
-Colonel Pietro Testa, was captured not far from Zadar, his hometown - a dazzling Roman settlement on the Dalmatian coast, which would be handed over to Croatia after the war.
-On February 9, 1944, he arrived in the tiny German village of Wietzendorf after a 4-month captivity in Poland which he would soon come to regret.
-His destination, Oflag 83, was appalling even for a trained soldier: a cluster of narrow, overcrowded and unheated barracks, floating over the cold and humid moors of Lower Saxony.
-While digging sewage drains in an effort to sanitize the camp, Italian officials would come across the remains of the 16 000 Russian prisoners who had lost their lives there in the cold winter of 1941-1942 due to the lack of basic necessities and had been hastily buried on site.
-Being the highest-ranking official on site, Lieut.
-Col. Testa, then aged 38, was charged of maintaining order among his fellow Italian internees.
-As of day 1, he sensed that their daily humiliations and living conditions unfit for human beings were part of the Nazis’ plan to break them.
-And he decided that no matter what it too would not succeed.
-For 18 months, he would spare no effort to lift the spirits of the men fate had made him responsible for, in order for them to rise above the cold, the hunger, the lure of a shameful freedom, united in dutiful service to their Homeland, until the liberation day would come.
-Against all odds, a surprisingly high number of those internees survived and were able to bear witness to the Italian flag being raised on camp and start the long journey back home.
+My grandfather, Pietro Testa, was captured not far from his hometown: Zadar, a dazzling ancient Roman settlement on the Dalmatian coast which would be handed over to Croatia after the war, forcing thousands of Italians including my family to become refugees in order to flee prosecution by ferocious Ustashias.
+On February 9, 1944, while Zadar was raided by yet another British bombing, he arrived in the tiny German village of Wietzendorf after a 4-month captivity in Poland which he would soon come to regret.
+His destination, Oflag 83, was appalling even for a trained soldier: a cluster of narrow, dark, overcrowded and unheated barracks, floating over the cold and humid moors of Lower Saxony.
+While digging sewage drains in an effort to sanitize the camp, Italian officials would come across the remains of their predecessors: the16 000 Russian prisoners who had lost their lives there in the cold winter of 1941-1942 due to the lack of basic necessities and had been hastily buried on site before mass graves were dug a few hundred meters away.

-Pietro Testa was my grand-father but he passed away long before I was born.
-He was my grand-mother’s hero and no day went by without her telling tales about his unique bravery and righteousness, her eyes lit with love and pride.
+Pietro Testa was my grandfather, but he passed away long before I was born.
+He was my grandmother’s hero and no day went by without her recalling his unique bravery and righteousness, her eyes lit with love and pride.
 He was the General in full attire staring at us from a large silver frame we all felt intimidated by.
 He was the beloved commander to whose widow his former comrades would come and pay their respects to, softly reminiscing over a world long gone.
 He was my mother’s father, a heavy memory she disliked to evoke and a no-speak rule we quickly learned to abide to.
 Who he was to me, I never allowed myself to wonder.
 Until, one of my mother’s brothers handed me one of the few remaining copies of his war memoires, asking me to tell this unique yet universal story so that it would not be forgotten.
 I flew back to Paris with the book in my purse, heavy as a stone.
 For months on end, I would read a couple of pages and put it back on my night table, overwhelmed by a task which seemed far out of my reach.
-Then my mother’s illness started to precipitate and in the void left by her passing away, I heard my grand-father’s voice calling out at me, making me wonder if I had it in my guts to rise to the occasion, like he had done in much more serious circumstances.
+Then my mother’s illness started to precipitate and in the void left by her passing away, I heard my grandfather’s voice calling out at me, making me wonder if I had it in my guts to rise to the occasion, like he had done in much more serious circumstances.